Why Building Muscle Is More Important Than Cardio After 50

 Yes, You’re Losing Muscle, But You Can Do Something About It

 Here’s the hard truth: half of women over 65 who break a hip never walk independently again.
 That’s not just normal aging.
-That’s untrained aging and it's preventable.
+That’s untrained aging, and it's preventable.

 Strength Training for Life

-A plan that uses progressive resistance (your bodyweight, bands, dumbbells, etc.)
+A plan that uses progressive resistance (your body weight, bands, dumbbells, etc.)

 Enough challenge to stimulate your muscles (those “hard reps” count)